Designing Multi-Stage CI/CD Pipelines for React Apps

 Frequently Asked Questions

-How do I enforce environment parity between staging and production in React CI/CD?
+How do I enforce environment parity between staging and production?

-What is the optimal stage granularity for a multi-stage React pipeline?
+What is the right stage granularity for a React pipeline?

-What deployment strategy minimizes frontend downtime during CI/CD rollouts?
+What deployment strategy minimizes downtime during a bad release?